 Absolutes are obtained through solvent extraction, a solvent (a chemical or alcohol) is combined with plant material.
 Edens Garden describes it as "The solvent attracts the oil from the plant material, and the solvent and oil are then separated."

 Shea butter is the natural fat extracted from the nut of the African Shea Tree.
 This thick and creamy butter makes an excellent moisturizer.
 It's perfect for dehydrated skin, especially to soften rough hands, heels, elbow, and knees.
-Frequently used in body butters, lotions, creams and other natural skin care products.
+Frequently used in body butters, lotions, creams, and other natural skincare products.
 Read more about shea butter here.

 Rosehip Seed Oil

-Jasmine Hand Cream
+DIY Jasmine Shea Butter Hand Cream Recipe

 - 1/4 cup Shea Butter